DIDSR/calzone/paper/paper.md

 ### Hosmer-Lemeshow statistic (HL)
-Hosmer-Lemeshow statistic (HL) is a statistical test for the calibration of a probabilistic model.
+Hosmer-Lemeshow statistic (HL) is a statistical test for the calibration of a probabilistic model [@hl_test].
 It is a chi-square based test that compares the observed and expected number of events in each bin.
 The null hypothesis is that the model is well calibrated.
 HL-test first bins data into predicted probability bins (equal-width $H$ or equal-count $C$) and the test statistic is calculated as:
 $$
 \text{HL} = \sum_{m=1}^{M} \frac{(O_{1,m}-E_{1,m})^2}{E_{1,m}(1-\frac{E_{1,m}}{N_m})}  \sim \chi^2_{M-2}
 $$